Prevention of Ectopic Pregnancy

 To ensure a safe and successful pregnancy following an ectopic event where the tube was successfully retained, our medical team deploys highly targeted protocols.

-Patients can safely attempt a new pregnancy soon after their normal menstrual cycles resume completely.
-However, once a positive pregnancy test occurs, immediate vigilance is necessary.
+Once a positive pregnancy test occurs, immediate vigilance is necessary.
 We strictly advise scheduling a confirmation ultrasound within 7 to 10 days of a missed period.
-This early screening allows us to definitively confirm that the embryo has successfully implanted within the safety of the uterine cavity.
+This early screening allows us to definitively confirm that the embryo has successfully implanted within the safety of the uterine cavity or not.

 If diagnostic testing reveals that both fallopian tubes are structurally unhealthy or severely damaged, natural conception attempts become highly risky.
 In these complex scenarios, transitioning directly to In Vitro Fertilization (IVF) is the wisest clinical choice.
 Because the IVF protocol places the embryo directly into the uterus via a controlled catheter, it bypasses the fallopian tubes entirely.
 Therefore, IVF provides the lowest statistical probability of encountering an ectopic recurrence.